olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Copper is a lightweight library designed to address the I/O bottleneck caused by all compute nodes loading the same files simultaneously.
 To reduce file system contention and improve efficiency, Copper enables a single designated process to load data from the file system and transfer to other ranks through high-speed interconnects.
 This approach significantly reduces redundant file access and improves scalability in distributed training and simulation workloads.
 Copper is a read-only cooperative caching layer designed to enable scalable data loading across massive numbers of compute nodes.
 It aims to avoid I/O bottlenecks, network contention, and interference with the storage network, file system, and compute network, thereby allowing more effective use of the compute network for data movement—both for your job and for other jobs running on the system.
 The current intended use of Copper is to improve the performance of Python imports - dynamic shared library loading on Aurora.
 However, Copper can be used to improve the performance of any type of redundant data loading (Note: this is for the case where all the processes are loading the same files) on a supercomputer.

 module load ums ums046 copper
-sh launch_copper.sh # /sw/frontier/ums/ums046/copper/build/launch_copper.sh
+launch_copper.sh -d /lustre/orion/gen008/proj-shared/khana-copper/

 PYTHONPATH=/tmp/${USER}/copper/lustre/orion/gen008/gpt_exp/custom_torch/lus_custom_pip_env/:$PYTHONPATH